Chebyshev polynomials: As a basis set

 The abundance of the theorems and identities inherited from Fourier series make the Chebyshev polynomials important tools in numeric analysis; for example they are the most popular general purpose basis functions used in the spectral method, often in favor of trigonometric series due to generally faster convergence for continuous functions (Gibbs' phenomenon is still a problem).

+The Chebfun software package supports function manipulation based on their expansion in the Chebyshev basis.